dortania/OpenCore-Legacy-Patcher/docs/TIMEMACHINE.md

 ::: warning Warning for Sequoia

 Time Machine on Sequoia may not function even after uninstalling root patches, leading to a loop with "Migration Finished" window.
-Currently the only way is to restore on older OS and then upgrade to Sequoia.
+If you encounter this issue, restore on older OS and then upgrade to Sequoia.

 :::